How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Let your audience get to know the face behind the brand.

-Step 4: Promote an Online or Service-Based Business
+Step 4: How Can You Promote an Online or Service-Based Business?

-If you don’t have a physical space to showcase, focus on digital storytelling:
+If you don’t have a physical space to showcase, focus on storytelling (which is just a “marketing” way of saying - share what’s going on in an interesting way).

 • Educational Content: Create Canva graphics or short videos explaining your services or products.